australia

 Courts Administration Authority for South Australia

-Website of the Courts Administration Authority (CAA) the body providing administration services to the state courts in South Australia.
-The site gives background information to the role and functions of the various South Australia courts including the Supreme Court, District Court, Magistrates Court, Environment, Resources and Development Court, Youth Court, Coroner's Court, Industrial Relations Court and Drug Court.
-Full text judgements, sentencing remarks and case lists are also provided.
+The website of the Courts Administration Authority (CAA) for South Australia describes the role and functions of the South Australia courts including the Supreme Court, District Court, Magistrates Court, Environment, Resources and Development Court, Youth Court, Coroner's Court, Industrial Relations Court and Drug Court.
+Judgments, sentencing remarks, coroners' findings and case lists are also provided.
+The section for lawyers provides Bench Books, court rules, fees information and Practice Directions.

 Federal Court of Australia